MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+-   setstate and get result of another state with text adjusted

 ### 0.7.1 (2023-10-02)

 -   bugfix, Error read UserListTypeError: Cannot read properties of undefined